nemolaog/product-explorer/README.md

 # Introduction

-This project is for warmming up my skill.
+This project is for warmming up my skill and learn tailwind at the same time.

 # React + Vite